 Moving Out of State in New Hampshire

-The Division of Motor Vehicles (DMV) only offers registration refunds if you haven't applied the decals to your license plates.
+The New Hampshire Division of Motor Vehicles (DMV) only offers registration refunds if you haven't used your license plates.
 Otherwise, it's too late.

 If you do fit into that category, you may apply for a refund by sending your unused decals and plates, along with your refund request, to: